remi-san/lock/README.md

 If the resource is still locked (lock has been acquired and ttl hasn't expired), it will return `true`, it will return false otherwise.

-If at least one connected instance has the lock, it will consider having the lock.
+*For the Multiple-Store*: If at least one connected instance has the lock, it will consider having the lock.

 **Release a lock**